newlife78/DATA_ANALYSIS-PYTHON-Sea-Level-Predictor/README.txt

 Program Description:
-Visualize and analyse data from a CSV file, containing the global average sea level change since 1880, using Pandas and Matplotlib, and returns a prediction about the sea level change through year 2050.
+Visualize and analyse data of the global average sea level change since 1880 until 2013, and returns a prediction about the sea level change through year 2050, using Pandas and Matplotlib.

 This program creates a scatter plot that will predict how much the sea level will rise on the year 2050.